Yogi-1334/Samagra-demo/README.md

 # Samagra-demo
-This is a demo for samagra
+This is a demo for samagra.